Characters: Harry Potter Muggles

 - Disappeared Dad: Voldemort seems to genuinely believe that he ran off because he didn't like magic.

 - Due to the Dead: Averted.
 Decades after his death, his son returns to Little Hangleton and takes over his family home as a base of operations solely because he needs some of his father's bones in a dark ritual, with Voldemort noting that his Muggle father was of use after all.

 - Parental Abandonment: He knowingly abandons his wife along with their unborn child.
-Given that he was essentially given a magical date rape drug for the entirety of their "relationship," one can hardly blame him.
+Given that he was brainwashed for the entirety of their "relationship," one can hardly blame him.